F5Networks/f5-bigip-runtime-init/README.md

 ```

-Example 3: Installs toolchain components (DO, AS3) on a local BIG-IP and renders Azure service principal into AS3 service discovery declaration downloaded from a URL.
+Example 3: Installs toolchain components (DO, AS3) on a local BIG-IP and renders Azure service principal into AS3 service discovery declaration downloaded from a URL

 AS3 declaration:
 ```json
 {
     "class": "AS3",